WillPower3309/powermacs/README.md

 A powerful emacs configuration leveraging the performance optimizations of doom emacs, the keybinds of vim, and the looks of nano emacs.

 ## Install
+1. install doom emacs

-git clone --depth 1 https://github.com/WillPower3309/powermacs ~/.emacs.d
+2. `git clone --depth 1 https://github.com/WillPower3309/powermacs ~/.doom.d`

+3. sync doom